blockscience-labs/labs-demos/docs/01_getting_started.md

 Collaborators are people you want to have access to project resources either for collaboration on work or perhaps as a sort of read-only role.
 Adding collaborators is easy and only requires that the person already have an account on the Labs platform.
 To invite someone to your project, click `Add Collaborator` from the `Permissions` tab of your projects page.

 ![](images/add-collaborator.png)

+!!!info
+    You will not be presented with any sort of message indication success or failure of an invite to collaborate.
+This is to protect the privacy of our users.
+Please ensure before hand that the account indeed exists and that you have entered the email address correctly.